-Cost of land held for sale is assigned by using specific identification of their individual costs
+Cost of land held for sale is assigned by using specific identification of their individual costs.

-1.22.
+1.23.
 FINANCIAL INSTRUMENTS

-Financial instruments recognised on the Statement of Financial Position include receivables (both from exchange transactions and non-exchange transactions), cash and cash equivalents, annuity loans and payables (both from exchange transactions and non-exchange transactions).
+Financial instruments recognised on the Statement of Financial Position include receivables from exchange transactions, cash and cash equivalents, annuity loans and payables.
+The future utilization of Unspent Conditional Grants is evaluated in order to determine whether it is treated as financial instruments.

-Financial instruments are initially recognised when the municipality becomes a party to the contractual provisions of the instrument at fair value plus, in the case of a financial asset or financial liability not at fair value, transaction costs that are directly attributable to the acquisition or issue of the financial asset or financial liability
+Financial instruments are initially recognised when the Municipality becomes a party to the contractual provisions of the instrument at fair value plus, in the case of a financial asset or financial liability not at fair value, transaction costs that are directly attributable to the acquisition or issue of the financial asset or financial liability

-1.22.2 Subsequent Measurement
+1.23.2 Subsequent Measurement

-Financial Assets are categorised according to their nature as either financial assets at fair value, financial assets at amortised cost or financial assets at cost. , Financial Liabilities are categorised as either at fair value, financial liabilities at cost or financial liabilities carried at amortised cost ("other").
+Financial Assets are categorised according to their nature as either financial assets at fair value, financial assets at amortised cost or financial assets at cost.
+Financial Liabilities are categorised as either at fair value, financial liabilities at cost or financial liabilities carried at amortised cost ("other").
 The subsequent measurement of financial assets and liabilities depends on this categorisation.

-1.22.2.1 Receivables
+1.23.2.1 Receivables

-Receivables are classified as loans and receivables, and are subsequently measured at amortised cost using the effective interest rate method.
+Receivables are classified as financial assets at amortised cost, and are subsequently measured amortised cost using the effective interest rate method.